klm127/scaf/Readme.md

 # Commands

 `scaf root { . | subdir }` Makes the current directory or provided subdirectory the root for scaf templates to be saved.
-This command needs to be used to pick a template directory before scaf will become functional.
+This command needs to be used to pick a template directory before scaf's other commands will become functional.

 `scaf add { { . | subdir} { alias { infotxt } }}` Create a scaf template from the current directory or subdirectory, and optionally change the name for templating (alias) and add info text.